by Rebecca Holland

 Almost every year around late August, my family packs into the car and embarks on a road trip.
 We go camping or hang out at Bethany Beach, and we bond over crab cakes and boardwalk fries.
 This year though, my parents took a break and my brothers and I decided to do a trip on our own.
-Rick and I flew from Chicago to LA to meet Robert, and from there we hopped into a rental car and headed to Joshua Tree National Park for a couple of days of camping before a week in Mexico.
+My brother Rick and I flew from Chicago to LA to meet our other brother Robert, and from there we hopped into a rental car and headed to Joshua Tree National Park for a couple of days of camping before a week in Mexico.

 I imagine the park is more pleasant at other times of the year, but it was still incredibly beautiful, and we were actually able to do quite a bit.
 If you visit in August: